-This is way too complicated for me!
+“This is way too complicated for me!”

-Don’t Forget Ad Networks
+Don’t Forget Ad Networks.

-Another option to explore is onliners who scrape content from other sites generally do so to get ad revenue from AdSense and other similar networks.
-For example if there is AdSense, click the little blue arrow in the top/right of the ad then “Ad Choices” in the scraper site’s AdSense ad unit.
-On the resulting Google web page scroll down to where it says:
+Another option to explore is onliners who scrape content from other sites generally do so to get ad revenue from Google’s AdSense and other similar networks.
+For example, if AdSense is displayed on the offending website, click the little blue arrow at the top/right of the ad.
+Then “Ad Choices” in the scraper site’s AdSense ad unit.

 - Leave feedback on the website or ad you just saw